LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

 Instructor:

-Number of hours: 70 hours of classes over 7 weeks, 10 hours of programing examples (125 total work hours)

 Number of ECTS: 5

+Number of hours: 125 total work hours

+- 28 hours of classes/tutorials over 7 weeks.
+- 12 hours of programing or practical exercises over 6 weeks.
+- 25 hours revising required literature.
+- 25 hours of self-guided exercises.
+- 35 hours of evaluation work.

 ## Course description
 A pedagogical selection of topics in probability and statistics is presented.
 Choice and emphasis are driven predominantly